Smirnoff

 Smirnoff (/ˈsmɪərnɒf/; [smʲɪrˈnof]) is a brand of vodka owned and produced by the British company Diageo.
-The Smirnoff brand began with a vodka distillery founded in Moscow by Pyotr Arsenievich Smirnov (1831–1898).
-It is distributed in 130 countries.
+The Smirnoff brand began with a vodka distillery founded in Moscow by Pyotr Arsenievich Smirnov (1831–1898), but its modern incarnation traces back to the 1930s, by American liquor distributor Heublein.
+Distributed in 130 countries, it is manufactured in different countries depending on market, but is not currently produced in Russia or anywhere in Eastern Europe.

 Smirnoff products include vodka, flavoured vodka, and malt beverages.
 In 2014, Smirnoff was the best selling vodka around the world.

-The vodka is unaged made using a traditional filtration method developed by P. A. Smirnov.
+The vodka is unaged, made using a traditional filtration method developed by P. A. Smirnov.
 Recipe No. 21 was created by Smirnov's son Vladimir after escaping Russia during the October Revolution.